tomrittervg/checker/README.md

 ### Inherit JobSpawner

 JobSpawner should be used when you want to run the same logic for multiple servers.
 Look at HTTPServerChecker and TCPServerChecker for examples of how one can use it.

+Be sure to call JobBase.__init__(self, config, ...) in the inner JobBase's init (with all of your arguements); otherwise the job state file will get messed up and be unable to distinguish between your individual spawned jobs.

 # Install